steve4444/RegInject/ReadMe.md

     # See the content of deployhive.
 Binary strings are shown as human strings
     .\RegInject -e deployhive

-    # For large hives redirect the output (>) to a file or specify a key subkey tree
+    # For large hives redirect the output (>) to a file or specify a subkey tree
     .\RegInject -e deployhive -k subkeytree